City of Winchester - South Pleasant Valley Road Corridor Improvement Study

 - An online public input survey in February 2020 presented the needs and recommendations of the study corridor for public feedback.

-- The study team will utilize results of the survey to develop a preferred improvement alternative, which will be presented at a future public information meeting.
-The study is anticipated to be completed by Summer 2020.
+- The study team utilized results of the survey to develop a preferred improvement alternative.
+The final study report (below) was presented to the city in September 2020.